sam-njuguna/sam-njuguna/README.md

 <div  width="50%">

-- 🔭 I'm currently working on [Your Current Project].
+- 🔭 I'm currently working on a portfolio website.
-- 🌱 I'm constantly learning and improving my skills in Next js, React js, and Typescript
+- 🌱 I'm constantly learning and improving my skills in Next JS, React JS, and Typescript
 - 💬 Ask me about web development, UI/UX design, or anything related to the web.
 - 📫 How to reach me: sam.x.njuguna@gmail.com.
 - 😄 Pronouns: He/Him.